abapsheep/SimpleView/README.md

-# SimpleView
+# SM30
-Simple SE16 like View for Cloud
+Simple SM30 like View for Cloud